zimaexe/spotnet/manual_test_scenarios.md

 #### **Bugs Identified**

-1.  **320px Viewport**:

-    - Content overflows horizontally on several pages.
+1. Content overflows horizontally on several pages.
-    - Navigation bar is partially hidden.

-2.  **375px Viewport**:

-    - Footer elements are misaligned.
-    - Text in the header overlaps with the logo.

-3.  **iPhone SE**:

-    - Buttons are not clickable due to overlapping elements.
-    - Images are improperly scaled, causing visual distortion.

-4.  **iPhone 12 Pro**:

-    - Navigation menu does not fully expand, cutting off items.
-    - Dropdowns appear outside the viewport.

-5.  **Samsung Galaxy S8**:

-    - Page sections have inconsistent padding, leading to uneven alignment.
+2. Page sections have inconsistent padding, leading to uneven alignment.
-    - Content at the bottom of the page is clipped.
+3. Content at the form section of the page is clipped.